StatisticsNZ/population-explorer/explorer-shiny/pop-exp-dev/how-this-app-works.md

 ## Structure of the `server.R` file

-The `server.R` file is the most important and the longest part of the application (around 800 lines at the time of writing), even though substantial chunks of code have been abstracted into other functions that are stored in the `./src/` directory.
+The `server.R` file is the most substantial part of the application (around 800 lines at the time of writing), even though some code have been abstracted into other functions that are stored in the `./src/` directory.

 In the `server.R` file, main sections are started with comments like this: